 - Traumatic spinal injuries that could cause pain or paralysis

 After a fall in a nursing home, the injured individual might call for help.
 However, it is a sad reality that some institutions are understaffed.
 Without the required assistance, injuries sustained could further complicate as the person may try to stand up on their own.

 Can Nursing Home Falls Lead To Death?

-While younger people may be able to stand up immediately after a fall, elderly people may not bounce back so quickly.
+While younger people may be able to stand up immediately after a slip-and-fall or trip-and-fall, elderly people may not bounce back so quickly.
 Elderly people are more likely to be injured in a fall.
 Worse yet, elderly people have a more difficult time recovering from injuries, even injuries that might be considered relatively minor for younger people such as fractures.
 An injury like a broken hip may lead to complications which in turn can lead to death.
 If the fall itself is severe enough, it could cause a head injury that is immediately fatal.

 Falls can lead to death in nursing home residents, which should be all the more reason for nursing homes to take fall prevention protocols seriously.

 Nursing home falls come in many forms.
 Residents may fall in the bathroom, fall out of a wheelchair or simply just fall while trying to walk.
 One of the more common and easily preventable types of nursing home falls is falls from beds.
 These may be the result of the resident moving in their sleep or becoming disoriented and trying to get out of bed on their own, among other reasons.